Diffuse Neutrino Background from Magnetorotational Stellar Core Collapses: Diffuse neutrino background

 \subsection{Contribution to the diffuse neutrino background from protomagnetars and spinars}

-Assuming that our protomagnetar model A17 or our spinar model A26 are representative of the population of massive stellar collapses, the top panel of Fig.~\ref{fig:model-prediction} shows the corresponding $\bar\nu_e$ fluxes.~\footnote{We have verified that the neutrino spectral energy distributions of our suite of magnetorotational collapse models follow the parametrization of Refs.~\cite{Keil:2002in,Tamborra:2012ac}.} One can see that the $\bar\nu_e$ spectra from protomagnetars and spinars exhibit an energy tail with slope comparable to the one of the neutrino-driven BH-forming collapse model, but peaking at $E \simeq 10$~MeV in the source frame.
+Assuming that our protomagnetar model A17 or our spinar model A26 are representative of the population of massive stellar collapses, the top panel of Fig.~\ref{fig:model-prediction} shows the corresponding $\bar\nu_e$ fluxes.~\footnote{We have verified that the neutrino spectral energy distributions of our suite of magnetorotational collapse models follow the parametrization of Refs.~\cite{Keil:2002in,Tamborra:2012ac}.} One can see that the $\bar\nu_e$ spectra from protomagnetars and spinars exhibit an energy tail with slope comparable to the one of the neutrino-driven BH-forming collapse model.
+However, for magnetorotational core collapses, the energy distributions peak at $E \simeq 10$~MeV in the source frame.

 When taking into account the contribution of protomagnetars and spinars, the total diffuse neutrino emission is

 where $\Phi_{\nu\text{CCSN}}$ is the diffuse flux from neutrino-driven CCSNe and neutrino-driven BH forming collapses (Eq.~\ref{eq:ccsn-dsnb}), while $\Phi_\text{MR}$ represents the contribution from protomagnetars and spinars, and $f_\text{MR}$ is the fraction of magnetorotational collapses assumed to be constant over redshift.